-Formatting is controlling the appearance of the file contents when you browse or print them.
+Using the shell: The term formatting refers to controlling the appearance of the file contents when you browse or print them.
 You can use the pr command to browse (or "print to standard output") a formatted file:

 pr file

 You can specify more than one file name, each separated from the other by a space.